Skip to main content

 • The RGB_ORDERING setting must be configured as BGR, and the pixel size must be set according to which video RGB buffer format is used.

-• If your application uses Direct to Framebuffer strategy in a ARGB8888 (32-bit) application the pixel size must be set to 4
+• If your application uses Direct to Framebuffer strategy in a ARGB8888 (32-bit) application the pixel size must be set to 4.

-• Video Data
+Video Data

 Hardware Decoding

-The Generator User Guide mentions that the JPEG IP must be enabled in STM32CubeMX to enable Hardware decoding.
+The Generator User Guide mentions that the JPEG IP must be enabled in STM32CubeMX to enable hardware decoding.

-The JPEG configuration for JPEG capable STM32F7 series, e.g. STM32F769, differs slightly from the STM32H7 line.
 The RGB_FORMAT setting found in the JPEG configurations must respect the pixel format of the TouchGFX Framebuffer, JPEG_RGB565 in the example below.

-JPEG Parameter Settings
+JPEG IP Parameter Settings

-JPEG DMA Settings
+JPEG DMA settings for STM32H750

 FileReader interface